preactjs/preact-www/content/en/guide/v11/upgrade-guide.md

 const SuspendingMultipleChildren = lazy(() => /* import Y */);
 ```

+Hydration 2.0 also coordinates with streamed SSR output.
+Suspended boundaries use stable comment markers so that Preact can resume hydration against the latest streamed DOM rather than stale fallback nodes.

-For a more comprehensive write up of the known problems and how we have addressed them, please see [RFC: Hydration 2.0 (preactjs/preact#4442)](https://github.com/preactjs/preact/issues/4442)
+For a more comprehensive write up of the known problems and how we have addressed them, please see [RFC: Hydration 2.0 (preactjs/preact#4442)](https://github.com/preactjs/preact/issues/4442) and [RFC: Streaming SSR Hydration Coordination (preactjs/preact#5034)](https://github.com/preactjs/preact/issues/5034).

 ### `Object.is` for equality checks in hook arguments